franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-reflection/2021-reflection.md

 So far this year has gone completely differently than I had originally planned but I am very grateful for it.
 I started this past year [writing about 2020](https://franciscojavierarceo.github.io/post/learning-new-things) and what I learned, so I thought I would do the same as it closed.

 The end of 2019 and 2020 was a very big year for my family, as my wife and I moved to South Dakota, changed jobs, and bought a home.
-So quite a lot happend in the latest trip around the moon.
+So quite a lot happend in the latest trip around the sun.

 # Learning